YuhBoyMatty/sven_internalsrc/README.md

 File `chat_colors_players.txt` used for adding the players in such format: `STEAMID64 : COLOR_NUMBER`.

+To convert traditional SteamID to SteamID64 faster, you can use the following console command: `steamid_to_steamid64 [SteamID]`.

-There're currently 5 color numbers (slots) that let you use 5 unique and customizable colors (can be change in Menu).
+There're currently 5 color numbers (slots) plus rainbow color, this you can use 6 unique and customizable colors (can be change in Menu).

+Rainbow color has slot 0, others custom colors from 1 to 5.

 Example for the file:
 ```
+76561198819023292 : 0 # it's a comment
-76561198819023292 : 1 ; it's a comment..
-(76561198819023292 : 1) <<< (STEAMID64 : COLOR_NUMBER)
+76561197962091295 : 5 ; it's a comment too!
 ```

 The file automatically loads when cheat loaded.
-Also, you can use a console command `sc_chat_colors_load_players` to reload the players list.
+Also, you can use a console command `sc_chat_colors_load_players` to reload the list of players.

 # Message Spammer
 Roughly, it's some kind of AHK.